jmackey-astro/pion-docs/docs/source/python.rst

   Next we import the PyPion library, using ``Plotting_Classes.py`` since this inherits all information from ``ReadData.py`` and ``SiloHeader_data.py``.
-  You may need to add the path to the ``Silo.a`` and PyPion libraries, for example see below (although you will need to modify the paths):
+  You may need to add the path to the ``Silo.a`` and PyPion libraries, for example see below (although you will need to modify the paths, see above):

     .. code-block:: python

       import sys
       sys.path.insert(0,"/home/username/code/pypion/silo/lib")
+      sys.path.insert(0,"/home/username/code/pypion/Library")
       import Silo
-      sys.path.insert(0,"/home/username/code/pypion/Library")
       import Plotting_Classes as pypion